Visualization using the Sport-Jolt graphics engine

 Pressing Esc should close the window and terminate the app.

 Hereafter, all the tutorial apps will use Sport-Jolt.
-Additional features of Sport-Jolt will be introduced as needed.
+Features of Sport-Jolt will be introduced as needed.